 Additional Things to do

 A desert safari is one of the most popular tourist attractions in Jaisalmer.
-The Sam Sand Dunes, located on the outskirts of Jaisalmer in the Desert National Park are highly recommended.
+The Sam Sand Dunes, located on the outskirts of Jaisalmer in the Desert National Park are the most famous one.

 There are a couple more havelis in Jaisaler that you can visit – Nathmalji ki Haveli and Salim Singh ki Haveli.